YiLaiKezi/YiLaiKezi/README.md

 <!-- HEADER END -->
 ### About me

-**🎓 Year III Artificial Intelligence & Data Science Student.**
+> **👨‍💻 Year III Artificial Intelligence & Data Science Student.**

-> 🛠️ **Systems & Core**
+* `$ ls /skills/`
-> Know enough about Android internals and Linux to work comfortably in the terminal, break down system configurations, and manually fix things when they go wrong.
+  Know enough about Android internals and Linux to work comfortably in the terminal, break down system configurations, and manually fix things when they go wrong.

-> 💻 **Development**
+* `$ git commit -m "progress"`
-> Spending time writing raw code, dealing with the inevitable build failures, and pushing working projects to GitHub.
+  Spending time writing raw code, dealing with the inevitable build failures, and pushing working projects to GitHub.